JavierJimenez2/quote-sync/README.md

 ## Backend Details

 The backend is a Django-based RESTful API that serves author data (including books and quotes).
-It fetches this data from a mock data source (or a database if implemented) and serves it to the frontend.
+The API endpoints are used by the frontend to fetch and display author information.
+The database is PostgreSQL, which stores author, book, and quote data.

 ### How to Run the Backend